 "Most bulls today have horn spans of 50 inches or more - 60 inches is now considered normal; many bulls are over 70 and even a couple over 80 inches." - Kirk of TexasLonghorns.com.

-Texas also recogized Texas Parks & Wildlife's Foundation herd of longhorns as the official longhorn herd of Texas in 1969.
+Texas also recognized Texas Parks & Wildlife's Foundation herd of longhorns as the official longhorn herd of Texas in 1969 (Senate Concurrent Resolution No. 79, 61st Legislature).
 By the 1920's, the Texas longhorn was on its way to extinction.
 Due to efforts by Texas Forest Service personnel collecting small herds and placing them in Texas state parks, this unique breed was preserved.

 WHEREAS, The State of Texas traditionally has recognized a variety of official state symbols as tangible representations of the proud spirit and heritage of our state; and